jlquinn/xbows-driver/doc/spec.md

 After sending 1a01 command packets, the keyboard responds with:
 1a0101000000a4b400000000000000000000000000000000...

-After sending 1a20, the keyboard responds with 1a0201000000a08000000000000000000000000000000000...
+After sending 1a02, the keyboard responds with 1a0201000000a08000000000000000000000000000000000...

 Windows driver sends each lighting frame every ~0.3 seconds.
 I don't know how fast it could actually be done.

+20190117 I tried sending a lighting frame.
+It appears to just block on the first command.

+OK, after looking deeper, it seems that the windows driver updates a light program by sending a keymap, followed by 0x0c, followed by an updated light program.

 ## Modifying Key Mappings in Driver Mode